 - Morning wake up

 - Flag ceremony and breakfast

 - Morning activities

 - Lunch

-- Turtle time (rest) then Kaper time
+- Turtle time (rest)

 - Afternoon activity

 - Trading post and Free time

+- Kapers

 - Afternoon activity

 - Flag ceremony and dinner

-- Sunset time

 - Evening activity

+- Sunset time and showers

-- Showers, flashlight time, and lights out
+- Flashlight time and lights out

 Girls experience independence in our safe and supportive camp environment.
 The week at camp is centered around the horses with a trip to the barn being the highlight of each day.
-Campers can also swim, shoot archery and slingshots, join in a ropes course challenge, try their hand at leatherworking, make a tie-dye t-shirt, and more.9 The camp activities progress by age and as girls grow through the program they get fun new opportunities.
+Campers can also swim, shoot archery and slingshots, join in a ropes course challenge, try their hand at leatherworking, make a tie-dye t-shirt, and more.
+The camp activities progress by age and as girls grow through the program they get fun new opportunities.